 Some say stopping off at Boulevard St. Germain is the epitomé of an “authentic French experience.”

 You’ll find the church St.Germain des Prés, excellent shops and famous restaurants and cafes.

-Two well-known cafés are “Les Deux Magots”, located at 6 Place Saint-Germain and “Café Flore” right next door.
-Both once had a reputation as the rendezvous of the literary and intellectual élite of the city from Hemingway and Albert Camus to Pablo Picasso…
+Two well-known cafés are “Les Deux Magots,” located at 6 Place Saint-Germain and “Café Flore” right next door.
+Both of these places once had a reputation as the meeting place of the literary and intellectual élite from Hemingway and Albert Camus to Pablo Picasso…

 9. Rue de Rivoli

 Pairs, France: €2,577per sq.m. per year (US $274 sq. ft. / yr.).